OSU-Android-PHP-Group/Collage-Web/README.md

 ### Getting Setup

-Before you can properly run the application you will need to do a few things:
+Before you start setting up your environment to run this application you must get Symfony working.
+So, please check out the [README for Symfony](https://github.com/OSU-Android-PHP-Group/Collage-Web/blob/master/SYMFONY-README.md).

+Once Symfony says its alright you can continue with the following steps:

     1. Set up a Virtual Host pointed to `web/` or change Apache's `DocumentRoot`.